-Everyone knows how giant king crab are, but just how big can they get?
-Sadly, there is no Guiness World Record entry for the largest king crab ever caught.
+Everyone knows how giant king crab legs are, but just how big can they get?
+Sadly, there is no Guinness World Record entry for the largest king crab ever caught.
 This means we don’t know how much the biggest king crab weighs.
-But, after some searching around, we have an idea of how big king crab can get.
+But, after some searching around, we have an idea of how big they can get.

 The Largest Catch

 The largest Alaskan king crab can grow up to 11 inches across their main shell cavity.
-Their massive legs can span up to 5 feet, according to NOAA.
-In terms of weight, the record weight for a male king crab is 24 pounds and 10.5 pounds for a female.
+Giant king crab legs can span up to 5 feet, according to NOAA.
+In terms of weight, the record weight for a male king is 24 pounds and 10.5 pounds for a female.
 For reference, the average weight falls between 6 to 10 pounds per crab.
 That is still a lot of crab.

 For an entertaining and informative look into crab fishing and a glimpse at some giant king crab, Bon Appétit published a two-part video series on crabbing.
 The videos give viewers a better size reference than pictures could.